 In 1998, the General Assembly repealed the waste tire control program and created a program with a renewed approach.
 The revised statute retained the \$1.00 fee collected on new motor vehicle tires, the WTTF, and registration requirements for accumulators of waste tires.
 New additions to the waste tire management program included financial assurance requirements for accumulators, processors, and transporters of waste tires, grants for projects that manage waste tires, and reporting requirements for the EEC regarding the effectiveness of the program.
 This fee, collected from consumers by retailers, is paid monthly to the Department of Revenue (DOR).
-The EEC uses the fee to implement the waste tire program, which includes waste tire collection events (WTCE), cleanups, and grant funding to manage and develop markets for waste tires.
-The program has been extended during each General Assembly regular session since 2002 and the tire fee was increased from \$1.00 to \$2.00 in 2018.
-Additional revenue generated from the increased fee may not all be allocated to the waste tire program.
+The EEC uses the fee to implement the waste tire program, which includes waste tires.
+The program has been extended during each General Assembly regular session since 2002 and the tire fee may not all be allocated to the waste tire program.
 In 2020, KRS 224.50-868 was revised to extend the tire program to June 30, 2024.